 In keeping with the spirit and tradition of Aikido, Aikido Shinju-Kai offers a Deshi (Disciple) Program for serious Aikido practitioners.
 The Deshi (Disciple) program enables students to practice at the Headquarters intensively.

-At Aikido Shinju-Kai, a Deshi (Disciple) students practices Aikido daily—usually two classes per day plus special practices.
+At Aikido Shinju-Kai, a Deshi (Disciple) trains Aikido daily-usually two classes per day plus special practices.
 A Deshi (Disciple) training does not end on the mat but also participates daily in various duties from training centre maintenance to assisting in training centre operations and special projects.

-Most Deshi (Disciple) practice and fulfil their other dojo responsibilities during the evenings, while attending school or work obligations during the day.
+Most Deshis (Disciple) practises and fulfil their other dojo responsibilities during the evenings, while attending school or work obligations during the day.

-A Deshi (Disciple) at Aikido Shinju-Kai practice on an average, about three times as much as regular attending students during the same period of time.
-Deshis (Disciple) usually develops proficiencies much quicker in their Aikido, while simultaneously learning teaching methodology and administrative skills.
+A Deshi (Disciple) at Aikido Shinju-Kai trains on average, about three times as much as regular attending students during the same period of time.
+Deshis (Disciple) usually develop proficiencies much quicker in their Aikido, while simultaneously learning teaching methodology and administrative skills.

 The challenge in life as a Deshi (Disciple) is one that must be chosen by the individual.
 Accepting this responsibility leads to valuable development through training that is useful for a lifetime.